 Sharing social information is the key to our progress; however, in this time of unrestricted and unlimited information, it’s now an enormous challenge to choose which information to trust and what to deny.

-What is the definition of Gullibility?
+What is the meaning of Naive?

-Gullibility is the tendency to be easily deceived into believing something is true when it’s not.
+Naive is the tendency to be easily deceived into believing something is true when it’s not.
 Credulity is closely associated with the tendency to believe in unproven assertions without any evidence to support them.

 Naivety isn’t an established notion.
 While it may seem like an act of naivety for some, it may appear to be kind-heartedness towards other people, or even optimism, good faith, and innocence, in addition to other things.

 Perhaps you are prone to be misinformed in your life and are worried that it can cause issues for you.

 You don’t want to be untrustworthy or pessimistic, but you can’t continue with the way you’re doing it since you’re doing yourself harm.

 Maybe you’re naive in relationships, thinking that things will come together and fall in love with the flick of a cap.